informalsystems/hermes/guide/src/light_clients.md

 hermes -c [CONFIG_FILE] light add tcp://[RPC_NETWORK_ADDRESS] -c [CHAIN_ID] -s [CHAIN_STORE] --peer-id 17D46D8C1576A79203A6733F63B2C9B7235DD559 -y
 ```

-__Note__: The `peer-id` above can be any valid value for a peer id.
+> The `peer-id` above can be any valid value for a peer id.
 Currently, the relayer does not validate if this secondary peer exists.

 ### Removing Light Client Peers